Kuadrant/authorino/docs/user-guides/sharding.md

 EOF
 ```

-Verify in the logs that only the `authorino-production` instance adds the resources to the cache:
+Verify in the logs that only the `authorino-production` instance adds the resources to the index:

 ```sh
 kubectl logs $(kubectl get pods -l authorino-resource=authorino-production -o name)